Three UK deergrass taxa – two distinct species and their hybrid...

 I hope these pages may stimulate interest in the fascinating little plant Trichophorum cespitosum, and clarify its separation from the other two taxa.

-A ⇓PPTX slideshow details the history, habitats, and identification of deergrasses (large: 63 MB; opens a new window).
+Recommended!: a ⇓PDF slideshow details the history, habitats, and identification of deergrasses (50 MB; opens a new window, or can be downloaded).